babylonchain/staking-indexer/doc/staking.md

 # Staking

-In this document, we explore how the staking indexer transactions of the Bitcoin Staking protocol.
+In this document, we explore how the staking indexer handles transactions of the Bitcoin Staking protocol.

 ## Preliminaries